albonsan/sotest/README.md

   - Execute the script.
   $ ./interpreter testscript.sc

+  - Execute the interactive mode.
+(Entering commands directly from the terminal).
+  $ ./interpreter

 - Screenshot evidence:
-Please find the screenshots in the /evidence directory
+Please find the screenshots with the demostration in the /evidence directory

 **Compilation:**
 ![img-compilation](/evidence/compilation.png)